John Blundell Studentships

 Have made a tangible contribution to (or can demonstrate a clear interest in the advancement of) personal and economic freedom;

 and are currently applying for or undertaking postgraduate courses or research work in the humanities and social sciences (particularly economics, history, philosophy and political science) at a recognised UK university (current postgraduate students will be considered as well as students who have not yet begun their studies);

 and have a reasonable prospect of success in being accepted and/or completing this postgraduate course;

 and can show need and do not have sufficient other funding in place to cover tuition fees and basic living costs.

 Successful applicants will be assigned a mentor and are expected to produce regular updates on the progress of their work and to attend seminars and other events deemed part of the Studentship programme.

 To apply for a John Blundell Studentship, candidates must:

-Complete the John Blundell Studentship Application Form below.
+Complete the John Blundell Studentship Application Form (available after applications open).
 Candidates must be enrolled in a postgraduate course by the end of the review period (30th September) to receive a studentship grant.